-The Behavioral Insights Team (BIT) is a leading social impact consulting organization bringing evidence-based policy making to governments and nonprofits across the world.
+The Behavioral Insights Team (BIT) is a leading social impact consulting organization bringing evidence-based policy making to social sector clients across the world.
 We believe that if you understand how people make decisions in the real world, you can design and deliver better policies and services.

 This means that we draw on the lessons from the behavioral sciences to design creative and scalable solutions in fields ranging from health to criminal justice to humanitarian response.
 We are also committed to using and generating evidence, so we test our interventions using techniques like randomized controlled trials (RCTs) before they are scaled.
-We have run around 400 RCTs to date.
-For some of our recent projects, please see https://www.bi.team/our-work/blog/.
+For some of our recent projects, please see our blog.

-Our portfolio of work continues to grow, and as a result we’re now looking for multiple Associate Advisors to join us.
-Associate Advisors typically hold Bachelor’s or Master’s degrees along with one to two years’ work or research experience, although we are open to candidates with a range of work experience.
+Our portfolio of work continues to grow, and as a result we’re now looking for a Senior Advisor to join us.
+Senior Advisors typically hold Master’s degrees or PhDs, along with at least five years of professional experience, although we are open to candidates with a range of backgrounds.

 Who we are looking for

-We seek candidates who embody the BIT values: prioritizing social impact; empiricism and humility; fresh thinking, collaboration; and public service.
-In real terms, that means we turn down projects that we don’t think will make a positive impact on the world; we hold project meetings where staff of all seniority levels are asked to contribute their perspective; and we are constantly checking our ideas and assumptions against the growing social science evidence base– and changing course when it turns out we were wrong.
-A successful candidate for this role will be both a critical thinker and an empathetic, collaborative teammate.
+Most importantly, we seek candidates who embody the BIT values: prioritizing social impact; empiricism and humility; fresh thinking, collaboration; and public service.
+In real terms, that means we turn down projects that we don’t think will make a positive impact on the world; we hold project meetings where staff of all seniority levels are asked to contribute their perspective; and we are constantly checking our ideas and assumptions against the growing social science evidence base – and changing course when it turns out we were wrong.
+A successful candidate for this role will share these values, contributing as both a critical thinker and an empathetic, collaborative teammate.

-As we are based in Brooklyn, NY, successful candidates will need the right to live and work in the United States.
-We will consider applicants proposing to use the post-completion OPT visa.
-We are looking to hire as soon as possible, so candidates with availability on or before May 1 will be prioritized.
+In addition, as we are based in Brooklyn, NY, successful candidates will need the right to live and work in the United States.
+Finally, we are looking to hire as soon as possible, so candidates with immediate availability will be prioritized.

 About the role